Thirsty For Revenge? Karma Will Get Your Ex. It ALWAYS Does!

 Oscar Wilde

 Keep in mind that it doesn’t make you a bad person for wanting karma to get your ex.
 You’re obviously hurt and need reassurance.
-But it does, however, make you a great person for forgiving your ex for hurting you.
+But it does, however, make you a great person for forgiving your ex for hurting you and growing from the negative experience.

-Are you hoping that karma will hit your ex?
-Let me know whether you want your ex to suffer for dumping you and hurting you in the comments section below the article.
+Are you hoping that karma will get your ex?
+Let me know whether you want your ex to suffer for dumping you and hurting you.
+Post your thoughts and feelings in the comments section below the article.

-And if you’re looking for someone to knock some sense into you so you don’t act on instinct and regret it later, get in touch with us here.
+And if you need someone to knock some sense into you so you don’t act on impulse and regret it later, reach out to us here.

 1. My girlfriend of 1.5 years left me a month ago yesterday for her ex-boyfriend (who she told me did awful things to her and that they had a severely toxic relationship).
 This will be their 5th time getting back together.
 She talked to him a month before leaving me.
 She gave our dog away to her mom and moved in with him a WEEK after leaving me.
 She destroyed my whole entire world, moved 30 mins away from her friends and family and work with no car, and now lives in a 2b/1ba with 3-4 people at the house always.
 It sucks, and my heart is broken, but I genuinely believe karma will get her once their honeymoon phase is over.
 I pray for it sometimes.
 She’s cheated in every relationship she has been in, so we will see.
 I hope that this article is right, that when the other shoe drops for her I won’t care.